Long Distance Calls by Keira Louise at vaedder.com

-The following four papers where written between 2007 and 2010 at Vancouver School of Theology (VST) for my Masters of Arts in Theological Studies.
-They represent a journey of re-discovering and exploring the root Yearning that I have carried since childhood — a Yearning for the Mystery that has always been close, and yet (seemingly) unattainable in my everyday life.
-I hope that you find these contemplative writings helpful, and that we become friends on this most sacred journey of discovering our birthright — the Divine nature of the Heart.
+The following four contemplative papers where written between 2007 and 2010 at Vancouver School of Theology (VST) for my Masters of Arts in Theological Studies.
+Although they were written a while ago now, these papers address a timeless quality of our being.
+They represent a journey of re-discovering and exploring the root yearning that I have carried since childhood — a yearning for the mystery that has always been close, and yet (seemingly) unattainable in everyday life.
+I hope that you find these contemplative writings helpful, and that we become friends on this most sacred journey of discovering our birthright — the Divine nature of the Universal Heart within each of us.
 I look forward to hearing from you in the Comments below.
 Namaste.

 - A Spiritual Autobiography (written for a “Spiritual Autobiography” course by Rev. Dr. Sallie McFague, VST, 2008)

 - I-Thou Relationship as Prayer of the Heart (written for a “Centering Prayer” course by Rev. Dr. Cynthia Bourgeault, VST, 2008)

 - Kabbalah, Beyond the Self: Discovering God Within the Struggle (written for a Kabbalah course by Rabbi Dr. Laura Kaplan Chalmers Institute, Summer 2008)